 Most tour operators will include return transfers between KK and Mount Kinabalu in their packages.
 However, if you are looking for alternate ways to reach the mountain independently, please see this guide to getting from Kota Kinabalu to Mount Kinabalu.

 Registration at Park HQ and making your way to Timpohon Gate

 Before starting your climb, you will be required to register with Sabah Parks, the mountain authority, at Park HQ.
 You will need your passport in order to register, so be sure to have it handy.
-If you are an independent climber, it is best to also bring your Sutera Sanctuary Lodges booking number.
+If you are an independent climber who has booked accommodation and meals directly with Sutera Sanctuary Lodges, it is best to also bring your SSL booking number.

 There are three steps to the registration process at Park HQ – paying the park entrance fee at the entrance booth, visiting the Sutera Sanctuary Lodges counter, then the Sabah Parks counter to pay the remainder of your fees.
 Each climber/group will need to be present through this process as it requires some forms to be signed and information to be confirmed.
 This process is the same regardless of whether you are an independent climber or have booked via a tour operator.
 However, you may not need to pay anything here if your fees are included with your already paid for tour package.
 Independent climbers should prepare their fees in cash (Malaysian ringgit only).
 Credit cards are not accepted.

 Mt Kinabalu climb registration at Park HQ takes place from 7am-10:30am.
 You must be registered by 10:30am.
 After this time, you will not be allowed to proceed with a climb for the same day.
 After registering, you may start the climb any time between 7am-11am.
 If you do not start the climb by 11am, you will not be able to proceed with your climb.